zgod37/bank_acct_analyzer/readme.md

-# Simple Bank Account Analyzer and Graph Maker
+## Simple Bank Account Analyzer and Graph Maker
-### Written in Python 3.4 by zgod
+#### Written in Python 3.4 by zgod

-## Introduction
+### Introduction

 Hello!
-This is the very first program that I ever wrote (circa 2014).
+This is the very first program that I ever wrote.
 I was dissatisfied with my bank's online spending tracker and how it presented its data.
-I wanted a much more simple presentation, but yet more customizable.
+I wanted a much more simple presentation, but also more customizable.
 So I decided that I would write my own program to present the data in a way that I wanted.
-In the process, I learned alot about coding, graphs, and even some UI!
+In the process, I learned alot about coding, making graphs, and even UI!
 Plus, it sparked an interest in software development that I didn't know I had!

 This program can generate two types of graphs:

 A simple line graph plotting your account balances over time, with option to combine accounts
 ![](https://github.com/zgod37/bank_acct_analyzer/blob/master/graphs/line_example.png)

-A stacked bar graph plotting the amounts spent each month at specific locations, chosen by you!
+A stacked bar graph plotting the amounts spent each month at specific business locations, chosen by the user
 ![](https://github.com/zgod37/bank_acct_analyzer/blob/master/graphs/stacked_example.png)

-## Input constraints
+### Input constraints

 This program was designed to read an auto-generated .txt file from Bank of America's online banking system, consisting of a list of transactions from a given checking/savings account.
 However, it can be used with any file where transactions are listed line-by-line in the following format: